HeinrichHartmann/HeinrichHartmann.github.io/_posts/2014-12-14-Sensor-Monitoring-with-RaspberryPi-and-Circonus.md

 ## Monitoring setup with Circonus

+Now that we have setup our web server we are ready to import the data into the [circonus](http://circonus.com) monitoring system.
+Circonus is a very advanced monitoring tool aimed at used in large data-centers, and comes with a price tag of 20$/month minimum (as of 2014-12-15).
+Fortunately, there are [free account](https://login.circonus.com/promo) available for home use:

+<blockquote class="twitter-tweet tw-align-center" lang="en"><p>Awesome <a href="https://twitter.com/HeinrichHartman">@HeinrichHartman</a>! <a href="https://t.co/H4ktjrMnVI">https://t.co/H4ktjrMnVI</a> 20 metrics free for all makers: <a href="https://t.co/2cc2jazelZ">https://t.co/2cc2jazelZ</a></p>&mdash; Theo Schlossnagle (@postwait) <a href="https://twitter.com/postwait/status/544137674316328960">December 14, 2014</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Now that we have setup our web server we are ready to import the data into the circonus monitoring system.
-There are many ways to import data into circonus, which are listed, e.g. at the following [blog post](http://www.circonus.com/ways-to-collect-systems-data-in-circonus/).
-Surprisingly my favorite method is not described there: JSON-pull.
+Once you have setup your account with circonus, there are many ways to import your data.
+Some of them are listed in the following [blog post](http://www.circonus.com/ways-to-collect-systems-data-in-circonus/).
+Surprisingly my favorite method is not described there: `JSON-pull`.
 Using this method a circonus server will visit a given URL in regular time intervals.
 The response content is assumed to be valid JSON and the system will make a best effort to parse all numbers from the provided